selhorn/f5-openstack-docs/docs/lbaas/lbaas-setup-load-balancer.rst

 #.
 Log in to the BIG-IP configuration utility at the management IP address (e.g., :code:`https://1.2.3.4/tmui/login.jsp`).
 #.
 Use the :guilabel:`Partition` drop-down menu to select the correct partition for your load balancer.
 #.
-Go to :menuselection:`Local traffic --> Virtual Servers` to view your new listener, pool, pool member, and health monitor.
+Go to :menuselection:`Local traffic --> Virtual Servers` to view your new virtual server.
+#.
+Click on the virtual server name to view the pool, pool member, and health monitor.